davinaleong/proj-cat-facts/README.md

-# Cat Facts
+# TODO List

-Get and render cat facts
+Get and render contents from JSON Placeholder.